Worcester, England: Education

+The high schools located in the city are Bishop Perowne CofE College, Blessed Edward Oldcorne Catholic College, Christopher Whitehead Language College, Tudor Grange Academy, Nunnery Wood High School, and the New College Worcester which caters for blind and partially sighted pupils aged 11–18.
+Independent schools in the city include some of the oldest schools in the country The Royal Grammar School (founded in 1291) and Alice Ottley School merged in 2007.
+The King's School located in the grounds of Worcester Cathedral was re-founded in 1541 under King Henry VIII.
+Other independent schools include the Independent Christian School, the River School in Fernhill Heath, and New College Worcester.

-The University of Worcester was awarded university status in 2005 by the Privy Council, having been known since 1997 as University College Worcester (UCW) and before that as Worcester College of Higher Education.
-From 2005 to 2010 it was the fastest growing university in the UK, more than doubling its student population.
-The university has an independent Worcester Students Union institution.
+The University of Worcester was awarded university status in 2005 by the Privy Council, previously known since 1997 as University College Worcester (UCW) and before that as Worcester College of Higher Education.
 The city is also home to two colleges, Worcester Sixth Form College and Heart of Worcestershire College.

-High schools

-The high schools located in the city are Bishop Perowne CofE College, Blessed Edward Oldcorne Catholic College, Christopher Whitehead Language College, Tudor Grange Academy Worcester, Nunnery Wood High School and New College Worcester.
-The last caters for blind and partially sighted pupils aged 11–18.

-Independent schools

-Worcester is the seat of three independent schools.
-The Royal Grammar School, founded in 1291 and Alice Ottley School merged in 2007.
-The King's School was re-founded in 1541 under King Henry VIII, and is a co-educational day school standing next to Worcester Cathedral.
-St Mary's School, a girls' Catholic school, was the one remaining single-sex independent school, but closed in July 2014.
-Other independent schools include the Independent Christian School, the River School in Fernhill Heath and New College Worcester.

 Hospitals

 The Worcestershire Royal Hospital is the principal NHS hospital serving the city and county of Worcester.
 It opened in 2002, replacing the Worcester Royal Infirmary.
 The former Worcester Eye Hospital was based in the Grade II listed Thornloe House, Barbourne Road, from 1940 to 1995.
 St Oswald's Hospital on the Tything was founded as alsmhouses and is now a care home.